 Our work considers the requirements of the school, the abilities of the mentor staff and extremely importantly the large and differed requirements of the pupils.
 Through engaging with our support providing School’s have access to a School Sport Network which includes the Headteachers Alliance and the School Sport Collaboration Network.

 We are dedicated to guaranteeing that pupil does the best they can.
 We think about that all members of our school community are dedicated to raising requirements and narrowing attainment spaces for our pupils.
-We seek to guarantee that mentor and discovering chances fulfill the requirements of all the pupils and that suitable provision is made for pupils who belong to vulnerable groups, this includes guaranteeing that the requirements of socially disadvantaged pupils are adequately assessed and attended to.
+We seek to guarantee that mentor and discovering chances fulfill the requirements of all the pupils and that suitable provision is made for pupils who belong to vulnerable groups, this includes guaranteeing that the requirements of socially disadvantaged pupils are adequately examined and addressed.

 Sports Premium Allocations news online West Midlands

-We use our own data systems together with regional authority details and national sources of details such as Analyse School Performance (ASP) and Ofsted.
-At John Betts our company believe that guaranteeing our teachers are properly certified, extremely trained, motivated and caring people -and that our support staff are provided with the finest expert advancement chances- is pivotal to providing every kid with the finest opportunity to prosper.
+We use our own data systems along with regional authority details and national sources of details such as Analyse School Performance (ASP) and Ofsted.
+At John Betts we think that guaranteeing our teachers are properly certified, extremely trained, motivated and caring people -and that our support staff are provided with the finest expert advancement chances- is pivotal to providing every kid with the finest opportunity to prosper.

 We also use regional authority and main government data; this enables us to track our pupils and endeavour to narrow accomplishment spaces.
 The Sports Premium Grant is additional funding from the Government to enhance provision of physical education (PE) and sport in primary schools.
 The grant needs to be utilized to develop or add to the PE, exercise and sport activities that school currently offer and construct capability and capability within the school to guarantee that improvements made now will benefit pupils joining the school in future years.